Nico Schulz: International career

 Schulz was called up to the full Germany squad for the first time on 29 August 2018, for Germany's opening 2018–19 UEFA Nations League match against France and the friendly against Peru.
 He made his international début in the latter match, scoring the game-winning goal in the 85th minute.
 He was also eligible to play for Italy through his father, who hails from Ischia.

 Personal life

 His brother Gian Luca Schulz is also a professional footballer.

+In August 2022, Schulz's former girlfriend filed a criminal complaint against him of multiple cases of domestic violence alleged to have occurred in 2020.
+He was charged with aggravated assault in relation to these complaints.
+Schulz appeared in court on 28 February 2024.
+He was told to pay a total of €150,000 to five charities, and if he did so within three months, the case against him would be discontinued.
+Prior to his appearance in court, he had paid his ex-partner "an undisclosed amount of damages", and she had "refused to testify in court".